danthegoodman1/how_to_be_exceptional/README.md

 They seek to get better at what they are great at, improve upon their mistakes, and explore new practices and technologies whether it enhances their life or just their familiarity with more of the world around them.

-They don't think “I know so little” or “I'm so bad”, they think “I have so much to learn” and “It's proven I can be so much better”.
+They don't think "I know so little" or "I'm so bad", they think "I have so much to learn" and "It's proven I can be so much better".

 The present was not built by people who decided that we didn't need anything more.